msantos/libenospace/README.md

 `setrlimit(RLIMIT_FSIZE)`.

 If the file size exceeds the limit, the process will be sent a `SIGXFSZ` signal.
-By default, the signal will cause the process to exit.
+By default, the signal will cause the process to exit but the signal can be ignored:

 ~~~ shell
 #!/bin/bash